 Common symptoms for visceral HSA are acute weakness or collapse.
-Other signs include lethargy, inappetance (lack of appetite), weight loss, abdominal distension (bloated abdomen), nose bleeding, fatigue, pale color of the mucous membranes of the mouth and the eyes and increased respiratory rates.
+Other signs include lethargy, inappetence (lack of appetite), weight loss, abdominal distension (bloated abdomen), nose bleeding, fatigue, pale color of the mucous membranes of the mouth and the eyes, and increased respiratory rates.

-Dogs with cardiac HSA show signs related to pericardial temponade (http://en.wikipedia.org/wiki/Cardiac_tamponade) and associated right-sided heart failure such as exercise intolerance, dyspnea (shortness of breath), and ascites (excessive fluid in the peritoneal cavity), muffled heart sounds and pulses paradoxus (a variation in pulse quality associated with respiration).
-There is clotting of blood inside the blood vessels called disseminated intra vascular coagulation or DIC.
-It uses up all of the blood clotting elements quickly and dogs usually have platelet deficiencies, increased blood clotting at times, decrease in fibrin content in the blood and an increase in fibrin degradation products (FDPs).
-This probably leads to death in most of the cases.
+Dogs with cardiac HSA show signs related to pericardial temponade (http://en.wikipedia.org/wiki/Cardiac_tamponade) and associated right-sided heart failure such as exercise intolerance, dyspnea (shortness of breath), and ascites (excessive fluid in the peritoneal cavity), muffled heart sounds, and pulses paradoxus (a variation in pulse quality associated with respiration).
+There is clotting of blood inside the blood vessels called disseminated intravascular coagulation or DIC.
+It uses up all of the blood clotting elements quickly and dogs usually have platelet deficiencies, increased blood clotting at times, a decrease in fibrin content in the blood, and an increase in fibrin degradation products (FDPs).
+This probably leads to death in most cases.

-Complete diagnosis for HSA patients includes hermatology, serum biochemistry, coagulation testing and thoracoabdominal imaging, +/- abdominocentesis, and/or echocardiography and thoracic radiographs.
+Complete diagnosis for HSA patients includes hematology, serum biochemistry, coagulation testing, and thoracoabdominal imaging, +/- abdominocentesis, and/or echocardiography and thoracic radiographs.
 Surgery remains the primary method of treatment for all dogs with HSA.
 Cutaneous tumors are curable with surgery alone.

 For splenic HSA vets go for splenectomy.
 During operation, the entire abdomen is thoroughly examined and all the lesions are sent for histopathology.
-Dogs undergoing this surgery are susceptible to arrhythmia (irregular heart beats).
-Thus, post operation an ECG is needed to monitor the heart beats of dogs.
+Dogs undergoing this surgery are susceptible to arrhythmia (irregular heartbeats).
+Thus, post-operation an ECG is needed to monitor the heartbeats of dogs.
 This issue gets resolved in 24-48 hours.
-An open or thoracoscopic pericardiectomy is a palliative procedure that allows effusion to escape into thorax instead of accumulating in the pericardium where a small volume can restrict function.
+An open or thoracoscopic pericardiectomy is a palliative procedure that allows effusion to escape into the thorax instead of accumulating in the pericardium where a small volume can restrict function.

 Chemotherapy- Since a vast majority of the tumors are metastatic, chemotherapy is recommended after the surgery.
 The standard chemotherapy protocol for Hemangiosarcoma is single-agent and combination doxorubicin, (DOX) intravenously given every 3 weeks.
 Other combinations used are vincristine, cyclophosphamide and methotrexate.
 But these have not yielded satisfying results.
 In cases, where surgery is impossible due to the location or the invasiveness of the disease, DOX-based chemotherapy is known to have reduced the gravity of the disease.